The REAL Costa RicaFind it Fast! Use Search

 IMPORTANT!
 Some airlines will no longer ship animals at all, and many require the animal sit with one fare paying passenger.
 One animal per one passenger.
 Some require a full fare paying passenger.
 These rules are arbitrary and are by airline.
 Pick an airline that is up to date and will treat you and your animal correctly.
 Airlines do differ so pick the one that is most "pet friendly".

 Finally, a reminder.
-Three weeks before you are ready to travel, recheck the current rules with ARCR or your relocation specialist to make sure they have not changed.
+Five weeks before you are ready to travel, recheck the current rules with ARCR or your relocation specialist to make sure they have not changed.

 These lessons were hard earned (by me and by many others) as you can imagine.
 Very hard learned!